If you have a backup of your text messages, then you do not have to worry about losing text messages. Briefly, backup is essential.

-Now, you should be in the “Restore Backup” screen.
+Now, you’ll be in the “Restore Backup” screen.
 There, you are asked to select the backup location from where you want to restore.

 Tap your backup location.
-In this instance, I tap “Google Drive Location.”
+I tap “Google Drive Location.”

 Click on “Advanced Options” and configure the options available there (if you wish).

-Now, you can see a popup which asks you to set “SMS Backup & Restore” as default SMS app for the restoration process.
-Tap “OK” on the popup.
+Now, you can see a pop-up that asks you to set “SMS Backup & Restore” as default SMS app for the restoration process.
+Tap “OK” on the pop-up.

 That is all.
 The app will begin the restoration process, and you will be notified once the restoration is done.

-After the restoration, the app will show two popups which ask you to set your previous messaging app as default SMS app and told what to do when your messaging app stops responding after restoration.
+After the restoration, the app will show two pop-ups that ask you to set your previous messaging app as the default SMS app and told what to do when your messaging app stops responding after restoration.

 Backup Text Messages on Android Using SMS Organizer

 The app prompt you to choose the language.
-Select the one you prefer (in this instance, I am picking English) and tap “Next” at the top.
+Select the one you prefer (I am picking English) and tap “Next” at the top.

 Now, provide permissions for the app.
 After that, it will ask you to enter your phone number.
 Enter it and then tap “Next” at the top.

-You will receive OTP (One Time Password) which is used to verify your phone number.
-After one-time password verification, the app will go through your messages, categorize them and show you a screen similar to this:
+You will receive OTP (One-Time Password) which is used to verify your phone number.
+After one-time password verification, the app will go through your messages, categorize them, and show you a screen like this:

-Click on “Get Started” button on the screen.
+Click on the “Get Started” button on the screen.

-Now, the app will prompt you to make it as your SMS app.
-Tap “Yes” in the popup.
+Now, the app will prompt you to make it your SMS app.
+Tap “Yes” in the pop-up.